vaibhavvatsbhartiya/ReachOut_Connect_Frontend/README.md

 # ReachOut Connect

-## This folder contains all the code related to backend
+## This folder contains all the code related to frontend

 **folder stracture**